 Waking up early is tough when you have an event the previous night.
 I’m already falling off the waggon on the 2nd week of January.

 But… it was a lot of fun doing a presentation on Airbnb.
 I spent half a day doing my own research confirming the HST impact on the sale of Airbnb.
 Most importantly, I enjoyed doing the research and learning something new.

 The host of the event, Davelle Morrison, from Bosley Real Estate, has two Airbnb rentals.
-What surprised me the most was that she owned one in Price Edward County, a place where one of my clients also owns an Airbnb rental.
+What surprised me the most was that she owned one in Prince Edward County, a place where one of my clients also owns an Airbnb rental.

-One visitor commented how he wished she would provide olive oil in the past season.
+Coming back to the event, one visitor commented how he wished she would provide olive oil in the past season.
 She decided to add that to her list of items being provided.

 In Canada, if you operate a hotel, you’re providing a service, not rental income.

 What it means is that if you own a hotel in a corporation, revenue from the hotel is considered active business income, taxed at a small business rate of 12.5%.